Unsolved Murders in Suffolk

 Jeanette Kempton – 1989

-32-year-old Jeanette Kempton was last seen at The Loughborough Hotel in Brixton, south London at 7.15pm on 2 February.
-She lived in Brixton with her family and had no connection to the area in Suffolk where her body was found on the Earl of Stradbroke’s estate, Wangford on 18 February.
-Her coat, one shoe, purse, some jewellery and a wreath she had bought for a funeral were missing.
+At 7.15pm on 2 February, Jeanette Kempton, aged 32, was last seen at The Loughborough Hotel in Brixton, south London.
+She resided in Brixton with her family and had no affiliation with the Suffolk area where her corpse was discovered on the Earl of Stradbroke’s estate, Wangford, on 18 February.
+Her coat, one shoe, purse, a selection of jewelry, and a funeral wreath she had purchased were all absent.
 Jeanette had been strangled.
-Police had five suspects in Jeanette’s murder at one stage, including her ex-husband, but still no one has been convicted of it.
+At one point, police had five suspects in connection to Jeanette’s murder, including her ex-spouse, but no one has yet been found guilty.

 Doris Shelley – 1993